truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Prevent incorrect auto-populated portal group IDs on iSCSI target ([NAS-130656](https://ixsystems.atlassian.net/browse/NAS-130656)).

-* Add alert for every successful root, admin, or truenas_admin, login to the TrueNAS web UI ([NAS-127040](https://ixsystems.atlassian.net/browse/NAS-127040)).
+* All administrators receive a daily alert for all login failures by any account to the TrueNAS UI or API ([NAS-127040](https://ixsystems.atlassian.net/browse/NAS-127040)).
+  Enterprise administrators also receive a daily alert for all successful logins by default administrator accounts (root / admin / truenas_admin).

 * Prevent systemd journal from producing duplicate audit entries on upgrade ([NAS-131125](https://ixsystems.atlassian.net/browse/NAS-131125)).